arieees666/arieees666.github.io/README.md

  - Nov 6, 2020: `Did a run down of the writeups for the heap challenges from NACTF posted by other people, will begin analysis tomorrow.
 Started watching heap lecture from pwncollege`
  - Nov 7-8, 2020: `Participated and solved challenges in Sunshine CTF instead of learning heap and doing schoolwork`
  - Nov 9, 2020: `Beginning to have an understanding of the tcache poison technique after reading writeups of NACTF's covid tracker challenge.
 Writeup to come later.`
+ - Nov 10, 2020: `Was able to pop a shell after following HK's writeup.
+Still have questions regarding on how editing/controlling the fd pointer affects the exploit and how to piece it all together.
+Might need to reread malloc internals again.`